NetApp/FSx-ONTAP-samples-scripts/Infrastructure_as_Code/Ansible/snapmirror_report/README.md

 - `get_all_fsxn_regions.yaml`: A collection of tasks that retrieves all the regions, that are enabled for the account, where FSx for ONTAP is also available.
 - `processs_region.yaml`: A collection of tasks that will process all the FSxNs within a region.

-You will also need to create a file named (by default) `secrets_list.csv` that list the secret name for each FSx file systems.
+You will also need to create a file named (by default) `secrets.csv` that list the secret name for each FSx file systems.
 The format of the file should be:
 ```
 file_system_id,secret_name